 Try to turn off all the lights, and bring down all the shades in the house to keep the area cool.
 Even if it is dark outside, hot air may enter from the windows, and make your home hot.

 Hang a curtain dipped in cold water on your windows.
 When hot air comes inside, the cold curtain will turn it into cool breeze, which will help through the night.

-If you want to read similar articles to How To Sleep In The Summer Heat, we recommend you visit our Mental health category.
+If you'd like to read similar articles to How To Sleep In The Summer Heat, we recommend you browse around our Mental health category.